-- 31. No person is qualified to be elected a member of Parliament if he- - (a) is an undischarged bankrupt or insolvent who has been declared bankrupt or insolvent according to law; - (b) is a person certified to be insane or otherwise adjudged according to law to be mentally disordered; - (c) has been convicted and is under sentence or is subject to be sentenced for an offence punishable according to law by death or by imprisonment for one year or longer is serving a sentence of imprisonment imposed by a court in Nauru or in any other part of the Commonwealth; - (d) does not possess such qualifications relating to residence or domicile in Nauru as are prescribed by law; or - (e) holds an office of profit in the service of Nauru or of a statutory corporation and a person who holds such an office of profit is deemed to have vacated that office immediately before the time at which he is declared elected to Parliament, being an office prescribed by law for the purposes of this paragraph; or - (f) has been prohibited by order of the Leadership Tribunal or any other court or Tribunal lawfully authorised to make such order, from holding a position of Leadership and if such order applies for a finite period, the period for which such order applies has not yet expired, and provided that if such order was made by a Tribunal or Court other than the Supreme Court, such order has been upheld by the Supreme Court pursuant to Article 36 and clause (7) of Article 57A.
+- 31. No person is qualified to be elected a member of Parliament if he- - (a) is an undischarged bankrupt or insolvent who has been declared bankrupt or insolvent according to law; - (b) is a person certified to be insane or otherwise adjudged according to law to be mentally disordered; - (c) has been convicted and is under sentence or is subject to be sentenced for an offence punishable according to law by death or by imprisonment for one year or longer is serving a sentence of imprisonment imposed by a court in Nauru or in any other part of the Commonwealth; - (d) does not possess such qualifications relating to residence or domicile in Nauru as are prescribed by law; or - (e) holds an office of profit in the service of Nauru or of a statutory corporation and a person who holds such an office of profit is deemed to have vacated that office immediately before the time at which he is declared elected to Parliament, being an office prescribed by law for the purposes of this paragraph; or - (f) has been prohibited by order of any court or tribunal lawfully authorised to make such order, from holding a position of Leadership and - - (i) if such order applies for a finite period, the period for which such order applies has not yet expired; and - (ii) if such order was made by a tribunal or court other than the Supreme Court, such order has been upheld by the Supreme Court pursuant to Article 36 and clause (7) of Article 57A.